hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-So here is the challenge: draw (or otherwise define) a curve where the mean value theorem is not applicable in any subinterval.
+So here is the challenge: draw (or otherwise define) a continuous curve where the mean value theorem is not applicable in any subinterval.
-Since we can apply the theorem whenever we can select a subinterval without kinks, we need *every subinterval to contain a kink* to make them unavoidable.
+Since we can apply the theorem whenever we can select a subinterval without kinks, we need *every subinterval to contain a kink*.
-In technical parlance, we need the kinks to be dense.
+In technical parlance, we need the kinks to be dense in $[a, b]$.

 It's hard to imagine (or draw) such an infinitely jittery curve.
 But it's easier if we proceed step-by-step.
-First, let's set $a = 0$ and $b= 1$; we lose nothing by making this choice, since we can always scale and shift our answer to recover the result for an arbitrary interval $[a, b]$.
+First, let's set $a = 0$ and $b= 1$; we lose nothing by making this choice, since we can always scale and shift our answer to recover the result for an arbitrary interval.
-Let's start with a trangle-shaped function with a single kink at $x = 1/2$.
+Let's start with a trangle-shaped function with a single kink at $x = 1/2$, though most functions with a single kink will do.
-We can apply the MVT to any subinterval to the left of the midpoint, or the right of the midpoint.
+For the triange, we can apply the MVT to any subinterval entirely to the left of the midpoint, or entirely the right of the midpoint.
-Call this a *good subinterval*.
+Call these intervals, where the MVT applies, *good subintervals*.
-For this triangle function, good intervals have maximum length $1/2$.
+They have maximum length $1/2$.

-Our strategy will be to try gradually reducing the maximum length of good subintervals until they disappear altogether!
+Our strategy will be to iteratively add kinks, and reduce the length of good subintervals by half each time, until they disappear altogether!
-For instance, we can introduce kinks at $x = 1/4, 3/4$ so that the maximum length is $1/4$.
+Let's place kinks at $x = 1/4, 3/4$ so that the maximum length is $1/4$.
-A simple way to do this is to *scale down* the triangle function by a factor of 2, put two copies side by side, and add them to the big triangle, depicted below.
+A simple way to do this is to *scale down* the triangle function by a factor of 2, put two copies side by side, and add them to the big triangle, as depicted below.
 We label steps in the process by $n$, with $n = 0$ the big triangle with a single kink, and $n = 1$ the sum of big triangle and two smaller triangles.